 AFENET is a non-profit networking and service alliance of Field Epidemiology (and Laboratory) Training Programs (FELTPs), and other applied epidemiology training programs.
-AFENET has operations in over 35 countries in Sub- Saharan Africa in the WHO Africa Region (WHO – AFRO).
+AFENET has operations in over 31 countries in Sub-Saharan Africa or the World Health Organisation Africa Region (WHO – AFRO).
 Established in 2005, AFENET is dedicated to helping Ministries of Health in Africa build strong, effective, sustainable programs and capacity to improve public health systems on the African continent.

 The network’s goal is to strengthen field epidemiology and public health laboratory capacity to contribute effectively to addressing epidemics and other major public health problems in Africa.

-AFENET works through Seven priority programs to achieve its strategic objectives.
-The programs include:
+AFENET works through Seven priority areas to achieve its strategic objectives.
+The areas include:

 - Promoting the "ONE HEALTH" Approach

 This program fosters professional development of field epidemiologists, competent in the practical application of epidemiologic methods to a wide range of contemporary public health problems.
 The strategic objective addressed by this program is strengthening field epidemiology capacity in Africa.
 Emphasis is placed on the following strategic actions: